CyberSafe-Labs/SES/README.md

 # SES
 SES (Secure Encryption Standard) is a secure and open source Encryption Protocol written in Python.
-Currently Under Development.

 ## Usage
 ```shell script